-The average years of service as at December 31, 2022 is 3.52 years.
+The average duration of the retirement benefits liability as at December 31, 2022 is 3.52 years.

 The projected unit credit method was applied to all the benefits without using one-year term cost.
 The sensitivity analysis on retirement benefits liability based on reasonably possible changes of the assumptions is as follows: